 John Burge does an amazing job of bringing us full circle as he puts the Four Seasons to music and takes us on a journey of our Canadian year.

-John’s music will be played by the National Youth Orchestra of Canada to celebrate Canada 150.
-The NYOC will be in British Columbia, in Nanaimo, August 13th and Vancouver at the Chan centre August 15th
+John’s music was played by the National Youth Orchestra of Canada to celebrate Canada 150.
+The NYOC played in Nanaimo and Vancouver, British Columbia.

 Listen to the CBC Interview of both artists